Duet3D/wiki-content/Duet3D_hardware/Accessories/Magnetic_Encoder.md

 Here's an sample excerpt from a config.g file for RRF 3.5 to drive the X motors from 1HCL board configured at CAN addresses 50, with a Duet 3 Magnetic encoder.

 ```
-M569.1 P50.0 T3 E1:2 R100 I0 D0 ; Configure the EXP1HCL board at CAN address 50 with a Duet 3 magnetic encoder, warn if 1 fullstep threshold exceeded, error if 2 full steps threshold exceeded.
+M569.1 P50.0 T3 E1:2 R100 I0 D0 ; Configure the Duet 3 Expansion 1HCL board at CAN address 50 with a Duet 3 magnetic encoder, warn if 1 fullstep threshold exceeded, error if 2 full steps threshold exceeded.
-M569 P50.0 D4 S1 ; Configure the motor on the EXP1HCL at can address 50 as being in closed-loop drive mode (D4) and not reversed (S1)
+M569 P50.0 D4 S1 ; Configure the motor on the Duet 3 Expansion 1HCL controller at can address 50 as being in closed-loop drive mode (D4) and not reversed (S1)
 M584 X50.0; set X drivers
 ```
 Note the initial PID values shown will need to be tuned to the particular motor.